Tuition & Financial Aid

 - Merit Scholarships

 The Ursuline Academy of Dallas Financial Assistance Program offers assistance to students in need of financial support.
-In 2016-2017, the Academy granted approximately $1,233,000 in financial assistance and merit awards to 217 students, representing approximately 26% of the student body.
+In 2020-21, the Academy will grant approximately $1,479,000 in financial assistance and merit awards to 228 students, representing approximately 26% of the student body.

 To be eligible for assistance, a family/student must demonstrate financial need, meet the entrance requirements of the Academy, and be current with all financial obligations due.

 Every effort will be made to award some tuition support to eligible candidates.
-Students may be eligible for a grant each of their four years at Ursuline; however, the students must apply each year.
+Students may be eligible for a grant each of their four years at Ursuline; however, families must apply each year.
 Awards are not automatically renewed.

 Ursuline uses the FACTS Grant & Aid Assessment, a third-party organization which analyzes the financial situation of applicants based on a number of factors.
 Families applying for financial assistance must submit their FACTS Grant & Aid Assessment online.